-Please see what roads are in the scheme (PDF document [229.03Kb]) to ensure that you are eligible for a residents permit before continuing with an application.
+Please see what roads are in the scheme (PDF) to ensure that you are eligible for a residents permit before continuing with an application.

 As of 1st April 2021, Reigate & Banstead Borough Council will no longer accept cheques as a payment method for parking permits.

-- Waiting restrictions and double yellow lines are marked in all roads within the Residents Parking Zones.
-Double yellow lines are restricted at all times and do not require a timeplate.
+- waiting restrictions and double yellow lines are marked in all roads within the Residents Parking Zones

-- Parking places will be marked where residents or their visitors need to park (Brighton Road only).
-Signs show the beginning and end of the Residents Parking Zones, vehicles parked in these zones (or in the residents bays in Brighton Road) will need to display a valid parking permit during the restricted hours otherwise the vehicle may be issued with a Penalty Charge Notice (PCN).
+- signs show the beginning and end of the Residents Parking Zones, vehicles parked in these zones (or in the residents bays in Brighton Road) will need to display a valid parking permit during the restricted hours otherwise the vehicle may be issued with a Penalty Charge Notice (PCN)

-- To cover administration costs resident permits will cost £50 for the first permit and £75 per permit thereafter.
+- to cover administration costs resident permits will cost £80 for the first permit, £100 for the second permit and £130 per permit thereafter

-- Please note that if you wish to change the details of your vehicle, or request a replacement you must first contact parking services, either by email or telephone. firstname.lastname@example.org 01737276000
+- please note that if you wish to change the details of your vehicle, or request a replacement you must first contact parking services, either by email or telephone.

 Remember you will only need a resident permit if you need to park on the road near your house during the restricted hours shown above.